facetframer/orgnav/README.md

 to create multiple views of your buffer.
 `org-sparse-tree` also has the benefit of allowing in-place editing.
-`helm` does not support this, but similar types of actions can be achieved in `bho` through org-capture.
+`helm` does not support this, but similar types of actions can be achieved in `orgnav` through org-capture.

 ## Caveats